Risk Factors that Contribute Substance Abuse and Addiction

 An individual’s environment is also one of the prominent risk factors for substance abuse.
 A teen who lacks parental involvement or lives in an abusive home often will turn to drugs and alcohol to cope with their emotions.
 Teens are faced with peer pressure and can easily be influenced to experiment with substances to fit in.

-Social Factors that increase risk for adolescent substance use can include popularity, bullying, peer relationships, and association with gangs.
+Social Factors that increase the risk for adolescent substance use can include popularity, bullying, peer relationships, and association with gangs.
 Other possible factors are social and familial influences are often present simultaneously.

-Mental health conditions such as depression, post-traumatic stress disorder, and anxiety are also factors that contribute to substance abuse and addiction issues.
-People use drugs and alcohol to cope, but certain substances actually increase depression and anxiety.
 People who have chronic pain conditions can also get addicted to opioids.
 Individuals usually get prescribed this medication after an illness, injury, or surgery to manage a person’s pain and recovery.
 One problem with painkillers is that some people develop an addiction to them.
 A person without any of the risk factors can also become addicted at any time.
 The longer someone is on a certain painkiller, the harder it becomes to get off it.
-The factors that contribute to substance abuse are hard to overcome.
-But with the proper care and mindset, anyone who suffers from substance abuse and addiction can overcome their obstacles.
-If you or a loved one is struggling with addiction, do not be afraid to get help.
-Addiction is complicated but is also treatable.
-Get help today.

 Corner Canyon Health Centers Are Here For You